-When I was a child, my family would occasionally make a trip to the beach in Wildwood, New Jersey.
-My first memory of using tarot cards was with fortune tellers on the Boardwalk there.
+When I was a child, my family would occasionally make summer trips to the beach in Wildwood, New Jersey.
+My first memory of using tarot cards was with fortune tellers on the boardwalk there.
 As for astrology, when I was a little girl I always had a Leo sun sign daily horoscope book on hand.

 But it was the birth of my daughter in 2004 that sparked an awakening in me to the profundity of life cycles.
 Then, in 2006, my father died, and I had the privilege of being at his bedside as he passed.
 Before that time I never would have used "passed" in the context of death; for me that word was in purely church-going old folks territory.
 However, there is no doubt that after my father's last breath, I felt energy leaving his body and moving upward, akin to the feeling of static electricity in one's hair.
 Needless to say, this experience greatly hastened my journey into metaphysics.

 By 2009, I was studying astrology and tarot on my own, and by 2011, I began studying with Anne Ortelee.
 On March 11, 2011, the day Uranus moved into Aries after having been in Pisces for 7 years, an earthquake and tsunami caused the Fukushima nuclear accident.
 Although it was a tragedy, for me as an astrology student, it was also a powerful statement about how astrology works in real life.